 The original Jamestown 4-H Camp property was later acquired by the National Park Service for its National Monumental Highway (Colonial National Historic Park) that connects Historic Jamestown Island NPS to Yorktown National Battlefield Park NPS.
 In 1942, the Jamestown 4-H Camp organization purchased a 16-acre parcel of land ½ mile up-river from the original site on land previously owned by the C&O Railroad.
 Between 1948 and 1950 structures were built and renovated to meet the needs of modern campers.
 In 1976, Jamestown 4-H Camp incorporated as Jamestown 4-H Educational Center with a governing body called the Corporate Membership.
 In 1982, the Corporate Membership made the decision to renovate and expand the existing facility.
 The improvements and expansions of the 1980s gave the Center extensive recreational, meeting, and lodging facilities.

 Today we provide both recreational and educational opportunities for children and adults.
-We host nine weeks of 4-H Junior Summer Camp, ten weeks of Day Camp and year-round programs for schools, families, and businesses in our local community and from around the country.
+We host eight weeks of 4-H Junior Summer Camp, nine weeks of Day Camp and one week of Operation Purple Camp, a program of the National Military Family Association.
+We also host year-round programs for schools, families, and businesses in our local community and from around the country.

 What is 4-H?